-This course offers students the opportunity to create great food from basic items to complete meals.
-Students investigate a wide variety of topics, trends and influences on our food choices.
-In small groups or pairs, students will plan, design, prepare, cook, eat and clean up many different items.
+This hands-on course offers students the opportunity to create amazing dishes from basic ingredients that complete and complement meals.
+Students will investigate a wide variety of topics, trends and influences that factor into our food choices as well as engage in practical culinary labs.
+In small groups or pairs, students will work cooperatively to learn the design process, preparation, cooking skills and safety and sanitation protocols involved in the creation of a variety of different food items.

-FOOD STUDIES 11 Prerequisite: None
+FOOD STUDIES 11